mlswg/mls-protocol/draft-ietf-mls-protocol.md

 initialize its state.

-To enforce forward secrecy and post-compromise security of messages, each member periodically updates their leaf secret and other metadata.
+To enforce forward secrecy and post-compromise security of messages, each member periodically updates their leaf secret.
 Any member can update this information at any time by generating a fresh ClientInitKey and sending an Update message followed by a Commit message.
 Once all members have processed both, the group's secrets will be unknown to an attacker that had compromised the sender's prior leaf secret.

 It is left to the application to determine a policy for regularly sending Update messages.
+This policy can be as strong as requiring an Update+Commit after each application message, or weaker, such as once every hour, day...

 ~~~~~
                                                           Group